Jurong Frog Farm

 Families and individuals of a group less than 20 people can visit the farm anytime between 9am to 4pm, prior bookings are not required.
 However, if there are more than 20 people visiting the farm, it is considered a large group, thus an entrance fee $3.21 will be charged to each person (child/adult).
 This will include a 200ml milk, a souvenir and a 20 minutes orientation on goat and milk.
 All bookings have to be done over the phone.

 They are open from Monday to Sunday, 9am to 4pm.

 In Aero-Green Aeroponics Farm, children get to see how vegetables grow and learn more about high tech farming.
 Aeroponics is a unique method of growing plants where the roots of the plants are suspended in the air.
-Children will get to see vegetables such as cherry tomatoes, egg plants, lettuce and many more at a close distant!
+Children will get to see vegetables such as cherry tomatoes, eggplants, lettuce and many more at a close distant!
 Families will get to watch video on aeroponic technology before embarking on the tour around the farm.
 There are fruits and herbs grown in this farm too!
-For large group (more than 9 person), entry fee will cost $4 per person.
-For group that are lesser than 9 person, it will cost $6 per child and $10 per adult.
+For a large group (more than 9 people), the entry fee will cost $4 per person.
+For a group that are lesser than 9 people, it will cost $6 per child and $10 per adult.

 The farm is open from Monday to Sunday, 9am to 5pm.

 Address: 260 Neo Tiew Crescent, Singapore 718899

 (directly opposite to Sungei Buloh Wetland Reserve)